quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part67_14.2_The_Mathem.md

 ---
 #### Fast Fourier Transform (FFT)

 Background context: The Fast Fourier Transform (FFT) is an efficient algorithm for computing the Discrete Fourier Transform (DFT).
-It reduces the number of required computations from \( O(N^2) \) to \( O(N \log N) \), making it feasible to compute the DFT of large data sets in real-time applications.
+It reduces the number of required computations from $O(N^2)$ to $O(N \log N)$, making it feasible to compute the DFT of large data sets in real-time applications.

 :p What does FFT stand for and why is it important?
 ??x
 FFT stands for Fast Fourier Transform, an algorithm that significantly speeds up the computation of the Discrete Fourier Transform (DFT).

 It's important because without such optimizations, calculating the DFT directly would be computationally expensive, especially for large data sets.
-The FFT reduces the complexity from \( O(N^2) \) to \( O(N \log N) \), making real-time processing and analysis possible.
+The FFT reduces the complexity from $O(N^2)$ to $O(N \log N)$, making real-time processing and analysis possible.

 For example, a naive implementation of DFT on 1024 points requires 1 million operations (since there are 1024 samples and each sample is processed by 1024 complex multiplications).
 With FFT, the same operation can be done with only 13,107 operations.